simonm3/mim/README.rst

 Other files
 -----------

-* logs.py: configuration for logs
+* tools.logs.py: configuration for tools.logs
 * log.txt: log of current session.
 This is cleared on each run.

 Requirements